MaterializeInc/terraform-google-materialize/README.md

 More advanced TLS support using user-provided CAs or per-Materialize `Issuer`s are out of scope for this Terraform module.
 Please refer to the [cert-manager documentation](https://cert-manager.io/docs/configuration/) for detailed guidance on more advanced usage.

 ## Upgrade Notes

+#### v0.8.0

+You must upgrade to at least v0.7.x before upgrading to v0.8.x of this terraform code.

+Breaking changes:
+* The system node group is renamed and significantly modified, forcing a recreation.
+* Both node groups are now locked to consistent configurations and ON\\_DEMAND scheduling.
+* OpenEBS is removed, and with it all support for lgalloc, our legacy spill to disk mechanism.

 #### v0.7.0